-3.1 Risk Assessment Policy
+Risk Assessment Policy

-The School has a separate Risk Assessment Policy which should be referred to.
-This can be accessed from the Policies Folder on "Teachers Area" of the school IT network.
+The School has a separate risk assessment policy which should be referred to.
+This can be accessed from the policies folder on "Teachers Area" of the school IT network.

-A copy of the Risk Assessment Policy is included in Appendix B of this policy.
+A copy of the risk assessment policy is included in appendices of this policy.